-While the above symptoms are typical for those who have been affected by a traumatic experience, if they begin to affect the person’s ability to live a normal life they need to be treated immediately.
-Left untreated, the condition will get worse and the person will find it increasingly difficult to live a normal life.
+While the above symptoms are typical for those who have been affected by a traumatic experience, if they begin to affect your ability to live a normal life, this needs to be treated immediately.
+Left untreated, the condition will only get worse, and you may find it increasingly more difficult to live a normal life.